Sogefi GroupSogefi Group

 Sogefi, starts up two new industrial sites, producing suspension components and engine system components respectively, in Wujiang, in the Shanghai area of China.

-Sogefi receives the award by General Motors as supplier of the year 2013 in the category of air intake systems.
+Sogefi receives the award by GM as supplier of the year 2013 in the category of air intake systems.

 2013